-For the purposes of the structure chart above, the term "Outstanding Notes" means the 2027 Notes, the 2022 Notes, the Senior Bonds and the Subordinated Bonds.
+For the purposes of the structure chart above, the term "Outstanding Notes" means the 2027 Notes, the 2022 Notes, the Senior Bonds, the Subordinated Bonds and the Notes.

 Structure of the Group post-Completion

 The following chart gives an overview of the legal structure of the Group and its principal companies as it will be immediately following Completion.